stayuplate/codex_test/README.md

 Game Engine

 Welcome to the Game Engine repository!
 This project is an ongoing effort to build a lightweight yet robust game engine designed for creating simple and fun games.
-Whether you're a beginner dipping your toes into game development or an experienced developer looking to create small-scale games, this engine is here to help you.
+Whet her you're a beginner dipping your toes into game development or an experienced developer looking to create small-scale games, t his engine is here to help you.
 Features

 This game engine is under development, but here are some of the features you'll have access to (or can look forward to):